daniel-mcdonough/standup-helper/README.md

-# Standup Automation
+# standup-automation

-Personal automation tool that aggregates work data from multiple sources (Git, Jira, notes, time tracking) and generates AI-powered summaries for standup meetings.
+Aggregates my work data from Git, Jira, notes, etc. and generates a standup summary using Vertex AI.

-Built this because I was tired of manually collecting what I worked on each day.
+Built this because I got tired of manually collecting what I worked on every morning.

 ## What it does